Pauline Hanson: Electoral history

-Policies

-Anti-immigration and anti-multiculturalism
+Political views and controversies

+Hanson has been characterised variously as radical right, far-right and right-wing populist.
+Despite Hanson's repeated denials of charges of racism, her views on race, immigration, and Islam have been widely criticised in Australia.

+In 1998, social commentator Keith Suter argued that Hanson's views were better understood as an angry response to globalisation.

+Race, immigration and multiculturalism

 In her maiden speech, Hanson proposed a drastic reduction in immigration with particular reference to immigrants from Asia.
-Hanson criticised the Aboriginal and Torres Strait Islander Commission (ATSIC).
 Condemning multiculturalism, One Nation has railed against government immigration and multicultural policies.

+While Hanson stated in 2018 that she does not support reinstating the White Australia policy, in 2026 on a podcast with far-right activist Tommy Robinson, she said she laments the end of the White Australia policy.

 After Hanson was elected to Parliament in 1996, journalist Tracey Curro asked her on 60 Minutes whether she was xenophobic.
 Hanson replied, "Please explain?"
-This response became a much-parodied catchphrase within Australian culture and was included in the title of the 2016 SBS documentary film Pauline Hanson: Please Explain!.
+This response became a much-parodied catchphrase within Australian culture, and was included in the title of the 2016 SBS documentary film Pauline Hanson: Please Explain!

 In 2006, Hanson stated that African immigrants were bringing diseases into Australia and were of "no benefit to this country whatsoever".
-She also stated her opposition to Muslim immigration.
+She also expressed her opposition to Muslim immigration.
 Ten years after her maiden speech, its effects were still being discussed within a racism framework, and were included in resources funded by the Queensland Government on "Combating racism in Queensland".
 In 2007, Hanson publicly backed Kevin Andrews, then Minister for Immigration under John Howard, in his views about African migrants and crime.

+In 2022, Hanson claimed that Australian tourists returning from Bali had brought disease, saying that they brought manure back to Australia, leading to Murray Watt deploring Hanson's rant as shameful.
+Hanson's statement later attracted more anger from Sandiaga Uno, who condemned her statement as an insult to Bali and ridiculed her for calling Bali a sovereign nation while telling her to "check Google first".
+Governor I Wayan Koster also denounced Hanson's claims as lies.

+In 2018, Hanson called for immigration numbers to be capped at 75,000 a year.
+In 2025, Hanson called for immigration to be cut to 130,000 a year.

+In a June 2026 speech to the National Press Club, Hanson stated that Australia "cannot be a multicultural society" and "must" become monocultural, arguing that immigration had diluted the singular Australian identity.
+Hanson has stated that Australia is a multiracial society.